Fun Summer For Dogs Health And Safety Tips

 Summer is a fun time for pet dogs.
-They get to go on summer trips along with their owners, swim in the pool, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
+They get to go on summer trips along with their owners, swim in the pool or pond, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
 But just as summer is a fun time, this too can have its hazards for your beloved four-legged bud.
 To ensure that your pet will have the best time of his life this summer, check out these simple safety tips for keeping pet dog healthy.

 Common Problems and Corresponding Solutions

 - Dehydration.
 Along with the hot climate will have the likelihood of your pet suffering from dehydration.
 The best way to beat this problem is by providing your dog with fresh clean water.
 Make this accessible by having their water bowls always filled with it.
 Instead of dry pet foods, you can also serve foods that have ample moisture in it such as broth or yoghurt cubes.
 Make sure you provide water in your dog crate (or puppy crate) with a crate water bowl and that there is enough water for all your dogs, if you have a multi-dog household.

 - Allergy.
 When seasons change, this is commonly tied to seasonal allergy in pets.
 During summer, the culprits may be in the form of molds, flowers, and fleas.
 If your pet has a history of suffering from allergy or has developed one, keep it safe by restricting contact from what triggers it.
 For pets that may have contracted it, your vet will be able to prescribe recommended antihistamines for treatment.
 If your dog has grass allergies, then dog boots(or dog socks) may be able to help your dog.